Somebody could be starting off the new year with a big pile of cash.

 The Mega Millions jackpot is growing once again — it's now up to an estimated $750 million for Friday night's drawing.

-The Powerball jackpot is skyrocketing too.
-It's at $345 million, meaning that over $1 billion is up for grabs over the next few days.
+The Powerball jackpot is skyrocketing, too.
+It's at $640 million, meaning that $1.39 billion is up for grabs over the next few days.

-While the odds of winning are frighteningly slim — 1 in 303 million for Tuesday's drawing of the Mega Millions and 1 in 292 million for the Powerball drawing on Wednesday night — you won't want to take any chances should you hit it big.
+While the odds of winning are slim — 1 in 303 million for Mega Millions and 1 in 292 million for the Powerball drawing on Saturday night — you won't want to take any chances should you hit it big.

 As many previous winners have learned the hard way, money doesn't buy happiness.
 In fact, winning the jackpot can create even more problems as people come out of the woodwork seeking a piece of the pie.